ankur-gupta-29/EE705-VLSI-DESIGN-LAB/source/Vivado_Installtion/Linux_Vivado_Installtion.md

 ```{figure} ./images/img1.png
 :align: center
 ```
-3. After downloading go the folder where you have downloaded the tar.gz file.Open terminal on same location run these commands.
+3. After downloading go the folder where you have downloaded the tar.gz file.Open terminal on same location and run these commands.

 ```bash
 # change file name if it is different name